Germanism (linguistics): Russian

 After Tsar Peter the Great returned from Western Europe in the year 1698, the loan words were no longer taken from Greek and Polish.
 With Peter, transfers from Polish were replaced by transfers from Western languages.
 For the drastic reforms in the military and administration, economic and administrative experts were recruited from Germany.
 1716 Peter ordered that the administrative writers learn German:

 "Some 30 young officials should be sent to Königsberg for the purpose of learning the German language so that they are more suitable for the college."

 In some sectors of handicraft, the Germans were the majority; towards the end of the 18th Century, thirty German but only three Russian watchmakers worked in St. Petersburg.

-The Russian language has taken many words regarding military matters from German, for example Schlagbaum шлагбаум (boom barrier) and Marschroute маршрут (route), and also Rucksack рюкзак (backpack), Maßstab масштаб (scale, extent), Strafe штраф (in German punishment, in Russian in the meaning fine, but штрафбат - штрафной батальон - punishment unit in the military), and Zifferblatt циферблат (clock face).
-Also фейерверк - Feuerwerk - fireworks. Вахта - Wacht - guard; Military ranks: ефрейтор: Gefreiter - corporal; лейтенант - Leutnant - lieutenant; комендант - Kommandant - commander; граф: Graf - count and Графство - county.
-Also плацдарм - Platzdarm - drill area in the military, also theater of operations - originally obviously from French place d'armes.
-Apparently картофель - potato also comes from German: Kartoffel. Штат (Staat) means a state (like the United States), but not the concept of state in general. Штатный - means civilian (clothes), or employee (on the payroll).
-The origin of the word re: civilian clothes can be another German word: Stadt - city, i.e. city clothes.
-The word for soldier is солдат - from German Soldat, albeit French at its origin.
-A screw is called винт - from German Gewinde - screw thread, apparently through Polish gwind.
-From that винтовка - rifle.
-Also through Polish: казарма - barracks - from German Kaserne - via Polish Kazarma, originally Italian caserma - arsenal.